 Bio

-Erik Peters (he/they) is an interdisciplinary artist and artistic researcher engaging with the worldbuilding potentialities seeded in the act of storytelling, uncovering how speculative fiction can germinate new universes of being.
-They weave pathways between the myths and realities of possible worlds that are persistency emerging from a world in planetary crisis.
+Erik Peters (he/they) is an interdisciplinary artist and artistic researcher engaging with the worldbuilding potentialities seeded in the act of storytelling, uncovering how speculative fiction can germinate new universes of being through collaborative formats of making, researching and staging.
+Exploring queer ecology as a roadmap to alternative futures, they weave pathways between the possible worlds persistency emerging from a world in planetary crisis.

 Their research-based and collaborative practice is situated in an interdependent web of ecologies and technologies, human and non-human beings.
-Within their work, queer methodologies are evoked to create immersive scenarios about possible futures; imaginative worlds staged as spatial and interactive installations, workshops, performances and audiovisual works.
-Their work explores themes such as queer ecology, glitch feminism, eco-poetics and more-than-human symbiosis.
-Their speculative artefacts are created with technologies and materials such as generative artificial intelligence, game engine tools, ceramics, 3d printing and 3d scanning methods.
+Together, they create immersive scenarios about possible futures; imaginative worlds staged as spatial and interactive installations, workshops, performances and audiovisual works.
+Their speculative artefacts are created with technologies and materials such as machine learning, game engine tools, ceramics, 3d printing and 3d scanning methods.

 Complementary to their artistic practice, Erik Peters curates programs, exhibitions and works with several cultural institutions across the Netherlands.
 They are an organising member of Rotterdam-based project space and media lab .zip and interdisciplinary research collective collective.wasteland